coredns/coredns.io/content/blog/coredns-1.1.3.md

 CoreDNS-1.1.3!

 This release has fixes in the plugins, small core updates and experimental DNS over HTTPs support.
-We also announce the deprecation of a few things in the upcoming release.
+We also announce the deprecation of a few things.

 # Core